By: Roberta Craig, District Director

 IT BEGINS AT THE CLUB

-Clubs in good active standing are encouraged to submit contestants to their Area contest.
+Clubs in good active standing, in eligible Areas*, are encouraged to submit contestants to their Area Director no later than January 31.
 Clubs have the choice of hosting a contest per Toastmasters’ guidelines or nominating primary and back-up contestants to move on to the next level.
 If for any reason the primary contestant is unable, or chooses not to compete, the subsequent back-up contestant may compete in their place.

 To be eligible to compete beyond the club, contestants must be a paid member of a club in good standing in the Area, Division, and District in which they are competing.
 The only way to maintain your contestant’s eligibility is to make sure your Club Treasurer submits dues to World Headquarters by March 31.
 Clubs should begin planning now how they will support their contestants by ensuring their club will be in good active standing with eight or more paid members for the current renewal period — at least three of whom are renewing members.

 In addition to the paid membership requirement, International Speech contestants must have earned certificates of completion in Levels 1 & 2 of any path in the Toastmasters Pathway learning experience or earned a Distinguished Toastmaster.
 Click here to see other rulebook changes.
 Certificates of completion must be documented in Club Central to certify contestant eligibility.

 This year, clubs may submit two contestants each for the Evaluation and International Speech Contests.
 Clubs must submit their contestants to their Area Director by January 31 using the Notification of Contest Winner form 1182, along with Speech Contestant Profiles form 1189.
 This will allow the Area Director to certify contestant eligibility and coordinate with the Contest Chair and Chief Judge.
 See the 2022/2023 Leadership page for your Area Director contact information.